Ship motions

+Ship motions: sign convention for translatory and angular displacements.

 Aircraft carrier rolling during a typhoon.

 Ship motions are the six degrees of freedom that a ship, boat, or other watercraft can experience.
+These can be affected by the ship’s own propulsion as well as by the water and air through which it moves, which move independently of the ship.

 Reference axes

 The vertical/Z axis, or yaw axis, is an imaginary line running vertically through the ship and through its centre of mass.
 A yaw motion is a side-to side movement of the bow and stern of the ship.

 The transverse/Y axis, lateral axis, or pitch axis is an imaginary line running horizontally across the ship and through the centre of mass.
 A pitch motion is an up-or-down movement of the bow and stern of the ship.

 The longitudinal/X axis, or roll axis, is an imaginary line running horizontally through the length of the ship, through its centre of mass, and parallel to the waterline.
 A roll motion is a side-to-side or port-starboard tilting motion of the superstructure around this axis.